ACPR research seminars

-The ACPR Studies Department organizes a series of academic seminars where invited researchers, as well as those from the ACPR, present their latest work on regulatory or financial risk issues.
-These seminars are open to all.
+The ACPR Studies Department organizes a series of academic seminars where invited or ACPR-affiliated researchers present their work on regulatory or financial risk issues.
+The seminars are open to everyone.

-Registration by email at firstname.lastname@example.org is free but compulsory to attend.
-If you would like to be informed of upcoming events, please send an email to the same address.
+Registration by email at firstname.lastname@example.org is free but compulsory in order to attend.
+If you wish to be informed of upcoming events, please send an email to the same address.

 The ACPR also hosts the monthly seminars of the ACPR research Initiative: the page dedicated to the ACPR seminars is available here.